Ideanomics Inc. (IDEX) Shares Plummet Below 1-Year High - News Heater

-Ideanomics Inc. (NASDAQ: IDEX) has experienced a decline in its stock price by -4.53 compared to its previous closing price of 0.05.
-However, the company has seen a fall of -43.72% in its stock price over the last five trading days.
+Ideanomics Inc. (NASDAQ: IDEX) has seen a decline in its stock price by -2.00 in relation to its previous close of 0.05.
+However, the company has experienced a -37.58% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Ideanomics Inc. (NASDAQ: IDEX) Right Now?

-The 36-month beta value for IDEX is also noteworthy at 0.77.
-There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+compared to its average ratio and a 36-month beta value of 0.78.
+Analysts have mixed views on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023